How can I get a business car lease?

-Business leasing has grown increasingly popular as of late.
-It’s easy to see why; not only is it cheaper than buying a car or van outright, it’s also better for businesses that want to change their fleet of cars regularly.
+Over the last few years, business leasing has grown increasingly popular.
+But it’s easy to see why.
+Not only is it cheaper than buying a car or van outright, but it has also proved to be better for businesses that prefer to update their fleet of vehicles on a regular basis.

-In this article, we’ll be talking about the different business lease options, the pros and cons of each, and the additional things you should consider before you take out a business car lease.
+In this article, we’ll be looking at the different business lease options that are available, their advantages and disadvantages and the additional things that you should be aware of and consider before you sign on the dotted line.

 What business car lease options are there?